Granting Cycle Due Dates

 In light of potential short and long term impact of the COVID-19 pandemic, it is important to have formal contingency plans for your proposed project.
 Please describe in up to one page your plans for adjusting this project if needed.
 Changes could include modified start dates for travel, fieldwork or data collection, alternative data collection strategies, alternative field sites, or alternative methods for recruitment and engagement of participants, as well as any other potential modifications to research and development activities (including IRB/IACUC approvals/changes).

 Please include this document as a PDF attachment to your proposal.
-You may upload the PDF as a “Supplemental Attachment.”
+You may upload the PDF as a “COVID Contingency Plan.”

 We now only accept applications through our online system.
 Please click here for links to the application.